Meet Our Staff

 Ms. Kelly has more than sixteen years of experience as a public health practitioner and researcher and has engaged in a variety of public health efforts ranging from community planning and capacity building to health policy development and advocacy.

 She is currently directing all activities related to a Transforming Communities Initiative funded by Trinity Health.
 She works with a multi-sector collaborative composed of local non-profit and service providers, health care providers, representatives from County government agencies, County hospitals, and an academic institution among others to reduce obesity, promote tobacco-free living, and addressing social determinants that impact health outcomes through the implementation of a range of public health strategies.
-Strategies include creating school wellness councils in public schools, adopting and implementing complete streets policies and implementing nutrition standards in early childhood settings among others.
+Strategies include creating school wellness councils in public schools and addressing food insecurity through implementation of a Food Security Plan and by systematizing linkages between primary care and food/nutrition service providers among others.

 Prior to her post at IPHI, Ms. Kelly served as Senior Manager of Health Promotion and Education at CASA de Maryland, Inc. and previously as a Program Specialist for the Montgomery County Latino Health Initiative.
 She has also served as a public health consultant to local health departments and community-based organizations providing services in qualitative research, program design and planning, and curriculum development.
-Her professional interests include promotores de salud/community health workers, community-based participatory research, racial justice and health equity, healthy eating and active living, community organizing and advocacy, and the promotion of physical activity.
+Her professional interests include promotores de salud/community health workers, racial justice and health equity, food justice, community organizing and advocacy, and the promotion of physical activity.

 “CHWs are change agents that understand how chronic health issues are deeply impacted by how someone eats, works, lives and plays.
 They can transform a person’s ability to manage any health issue and navigate the complicated health system by motivating individuals to capitalize on their own self-worth.
 They are the solution to health literacy, health equity and are true leaders for social change.”